Skip to main content

 Subassemblies / Batch Items / WIP

-Intermediate items used within larger assemblies.
+Intermediate items used inside larger assemblies.

 • Can be consumed in manufacturing

-• Can also be sold directly to customers
+• Can also be sold directly

 • Commonly use Make, Buy, and/or Sell flags

-Products for Sale
+Products for Sale (Finished Goods)

-Finished goods sold to customers.
+Items sold to customers.

 • Must have the Sell flag enabled